 Research has shown that care coordination and patient navigation assistance can help improve health outcomes and reduce healthcare costs for people with disabilities and older adults who have complex health problems and conditions.
-The transition coaching and patient navigation support undertaken by the groups and organizations in Nevada County, California has produced important preliminary results showing that high-touch assistance and follow-up including LTSS can reduce both return visits to the ED and hospital readmissions for people with disabilities and older adults.
-Moreover, these coordinated services improve health and quality of life for participants and increases their opportunity for self-determination and community participation.
+Support provided by the groups and organizations in Nevada County, California has produced important preliminary results showing that high-touch assistance and follow-up including LTSS can reduce both return visits to the ED and hospital readmissions for people with disabilities and older adults.
+Moreover, these coordinated services improve health and quality of life for participants and increase their opportunity for self-determination and community participation.